coralogix/zio-k8s/docs/overview/monocle.md

 title: "Monocle support"
 ---

-[Moncole](https://www.optics.dev/Monocle/) is an _optics library_ that helps writing code that modified deeply nested data structures.
+[Moncole](https://www.optics.dev/Monocle/) is an _optics library_ that helps writing code that modifies deeply nested data structures.
 This fits well some of the _Kubernetes resources_ that can consists of many layers of data structures, including optional fields, lists and maps in the middle.

 To enable the _Monocle support_ of `zio-k8s` an additional dependency has to be imported: